yuhanlyu/experimental/search/biased-search/README.md

 [Skewed Binary Search Trees](https://www.doi.org/10.1007/11841036_63),
 Lecture Notes in Computer Science Volume 4168, 2006, pp 708-719

+I also implemented a binary search based on conditional move to remove all misprediction that is explained in the article -- [Retrospective on Binary Search and Comp{ress,ilat}ion](https://www.pvk.ca/Blog/2015/11/29/retrospective-on-binary-search-and-on-compression-slash-compilation/)

 ## Test method
 A set of integers is generated uniformly at random and sorted.
 Then, generate random number as target element to be searched in the sorted set.
 Since the